 As an overseas investor, complying with Spanish legal requirements is crucial.
 Every property must be officially registered with Spain’s land registry (Registro de la Propiedad).
 Documents related to your property transaction will be in Spanish, so it’s wise to employ a multilingual lawyer to assist you.

-If your goal is to rent your property, you must secure a tourism licence, now obligatory nationwide from January 2025.
-Compliance includes meeting specified standards such as adequate air conditioning, emergency contact information, appropriate safety measures (fire extinguishers, smoke alarms etc) and maintaining accurate guest registration records.
+If your goal is to rent your property, as of 2025, you must secure a regional tourism license and ensure it is registered with the national digital platform (VUD).
+Compliance involves meeting strict standards such as adequate air conditioning, emergency contact information, appropriate safety measures (fire extinguishers, smoke alarms etc) and maintaining accurate guest registration records.
 You must also obtain explicit authorisation from your Community of Owners before renting your property to tourists.

 Essential tax considerations